 Day 3: Machame Camp to Shira Camp (Full Board)

-A shorter day climbing up a steep ridge to reach a small semicircular cliff known as Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
-The most spectacular views of Kibo peak can be seen from Shira Camp.
+A shorter day climbing up a steep ridge to reach a small semicircular cliff known as a Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
+The most spectacular views of the Kibo peak can be seen from Shira Camp.

 Machame Hut to Shira Camp (3,840m): 4-6 hours walking.